 Kobun and the art of Kyudo

-While Kobun is remained as Zen master and for his calligraphy, he also practized Kyudo.
+Many remember Kobun as a Zen master and for his calligraphy.
+However, he also practiced Kyudo.
 The traditional art of Japanese archery played an important role in his life.
-He received his training from Kanjuro Shibata XX in Kyoto (Heki Ryu Bishu Chikurin ha) at an early age.
-With Shibata Sensei was a close friendship.
+He received his training from Kanjuro Shibata XX in Kyoto (Heki Ryu Bishu Chiku Rin Ha) already at an early age.
+He had a close friendship with Shibata Sensei.
 Throughout his life he practiced with varying intensity.

 He taught on behalf of Shibata Sensei and sometimes independently.
-In subsequent articles kobun discusses some essential points of Kyudo.
-For him, the ultimate goal of Kyudo is the revelation of his own natural dignity.
-He further stressed that there is no difference between Kyudo and Zazen.
-Both require a lifelong exercise to the meeting of the target to reveal who you really are when you meet the target.
+In the article below Kobun discusses some essential points of Kyudo.
+For him the ultimate goal of Kyudo is to uncover one’s natural dignity.
+He further stresses that there is no difference between Kyudo and Zazen.
+Both require lifelong training to reveal who you really are when you meet the target.

 Natural dignity and the arrow of the mind

-A conversation with Kobun Chino on the 8th of July 1987 during the
+A conversation with Kobun Chino on the 8 July 1987 during the

 Kyudo Intensive seminar at the Rocky Mountain Dharma Center